Ezequiel294/dotfiles/README.md

 shutdown now
 ```

-Now, to be sure, right-click on your Arch VM machine, go to "settings", then to "system", and move the "Hard Disk" to the top of the priorities and then go to "storage", and right-click on the blue disk with the name of the Arch ISO and click on "Remove Attachment".
+Now, to be sure, right-click on your Arch VM machine, go to "settings," then to "system," move the "Hard Disk" to the top of the priorities and then go to "storage," and right-click on the blue disk with the name of the Arch ISO and click on "Remove Attachment."
 Finish by clicking "OK" to save changes.

 When you start your Arch system again, you will find yourself in the grub.
 Just click "enter" on the fists option.
 The next step is to log in to your user, and congratulations, this is your system.